credativ/plutono/docs/sources/datasources/jaeger.md

 +++
 title = "Jaeger"
-description = "Guide for using Jaeger in Grafana" keywords = ["grafana", "jaeger", "guide", "tracing"] aliases = ["/docs/grafana/latest/features/datasources/jaeger"] weight = 800
+description = "Guide for using Jaeger in Plutono" keywords = ["plutono", "jaeger", "guide", "tracing"] aliases = ["/docs/plutono/latest/features/datasources/jaeger"] weight = 800
 +++

 # Jaeger data source

-Grafana ships with built-in support for Jaeger, which provides open source, end-to-end distributed tracing.
+Plutono ships with built-in support for Jaeger, which provides open source, end-to-end distributed tracing.
 Just add it as a data source and you are ready to query your traces in [Explore]({{< relref "../explore/_index.md" >}}).

 ## Add data source